ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperloopjs/chatapp.html.md

 end
 ```

 While this looks complicated notice that in the middle is our original input tag.
-We have just added wrappers around it, and added the `form_control` class to the input, and the `btn` and `btn-default` classes to the login button.
+We have just added wrappers around it, and added the `form-control` class to the INPUT, and the `btn` and `btn-default` classes to the login button.

 Refresh you browser and things should start looking better already.